SecurityShiba/SecurityShiba.github.io/_posts/2017-01-01-Cyber-Security-For-Beginners.md

-  #Cyber Security For Beginners

 If you are already interested in the Cyber Security field and want to make a start, you have come to the right place!
 Keep in mind that i'm approaching this from the perspective of a penetration tester.
 This post will help you if you are a student or wanting to make a career change into cyber security, and are ready to do the ground work to get your foot in the door.

 ***
-##Disclaimer
+## Disclaimer

 ### *Don't ever use hacking techniques for personal gain*
 * Never hack systems without explicit written permission, and even then think carefully about whether what you are targeting is appropriate.
 During an internship early in my career, I was offered the opportunity to "poke around within the company system(s) to see what I could find".
 With the knowledge I have now, I am thankful that I refused.
 Even an experienced penetration tester can easily bring down a company's IT systems.
 If a system goes down you could be liable for damages, or depending on the system, put lives at risk.
-* ** *There are many extremely talented hackers who are in jail, which is a waste of their talent.
+* **There are many extremely talented hackers who are in jail, which is a waste of their talent.
 Hacking for malicious intent, or for personal gain, means that no company can trust you enough to hire you.
-Trust is fundamental to the security team and the services they provide - break this trust and you will never work in the security industry again.* **
+Trust is fundamental to the security team and the services they provide - break this trust and you will never work in the security industry again.**

 ***

-[TOC]

-##Real Talk
+## Real Talk

 Many people who work in cyber security come from unique and different careers or backgrounds.
 Some start as developers, sysadmins or network technicians.
 Others come from hospitality, government and even from the army.
 Some of the best people I know in the field *don't even have a university degree*.
 Not everyone takes the standard path when entering a field, and cyber security is no exception.
 The one thing that they all have in common is hardwork and tenacity - they didn't give up to pursue what they loved.
 You can also make your passion a relatity, and have fun getting there.
 This post aims to give you a head start.